Lejla125/AtlantBHPraksa/README.md

 Capybara enables testing web applications by simulating how a real user would interact with an app.
 It is a web-based automation framework.
 Selenium is a layer under Capybara, a helpful tool for web browsing automation.

 Folder navigator_test_suite contains all necessary configuration files as well as Ruby scripts.
 Test scripts are to be found within the spec folder, organized in smoke_test and regression_suite folders.
-Currently only automated test scripts for smoke tests are written and stored in smoke_test folder.
-To run the scripts you have to locate scripts on your computer and enter `bundle exec rspec spec/smoke_test/<script_name>.rb` into terminal.
+Automated test scripts for smoke tests are stored in smoke_test folder whereas regression test scripts are stored in regression_suite folder.
+To run the scripts you have to locate scripts on your computer and enter `bundle exec rspec spec/smoke_test/<script_name>.rb`  or
+`bundle exec rspec spec/regression_suite/<script_name>.rb` into terminal.